 - Title: Traditional Fireworks - no music, done the fireworks way.
 PGI 2007

 - Length: 15:06 minutes

 - Resolution: 240p

-Why do we only look at digital fireworks from our own limited perspectives?
+Why do we only watch digital fireworks with the limitations of our own unimpressive bodies?
 A YouTuber put his expensive DJI Phantom 2 on the line and flew through a fireworks display along with a GoPro Hero 3.
-The video did a fantastic job of showing how three-dimensional New Year's Eve rockets actually are.
-At the same time, it caused an anxiety attack in me, possibly caused by pyromaniacs who always point their rockets at others in a non-chalant manner.

-The background music happens to be the Italian version of Andrea Bocelli's "Time to Say Goodbye" (Con Te Partirò), ensuring that the entire shebang takes on a dramatic turn that tugs at the heart strings.
-The drone also did very well in capturing the emotion of the situation, as depicted by the AlteredStates channel in its video description.
-Again, here is a summary of the video's details.
+With the background music of Andrea Bocelli's "Time to Say Goodbye" in the Italian version (Con Te Partirò), the whole thing also takes on a dramatic quality that is almost touching.
+The drone is also doing well, by the way, writes the AlteredStates channel in its video description.
+Again, I have summarized the details for you:

 - Title: Fireworks filmed with a drone